epapoutsis1/card/README.md

 What I learned

 JavaScript, HTML, and CSS.
-The Logo is based on my portfolio brand so I implemented zoom in down animation in JavaScript.
+The Logo is based on my portfolio brand so I decided to use it for my business card by implementing animation in JavaScript.

 What I'm most proud of